threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### How can I swap Threefold tokens (TFT) on Stellar Blockchain?

-Yes this is possible to swap TFT on Stellar Chain.
+It is possible to swap TFT on Stellar Chain.
 Here's how to do it with [StellarX](https://stellarx.com).

 First, make sure your wallet has a TFT trustline.
 Second, go on [StellarX Swap section](https://stellarx.com/swap).
 Third, choose TFT and the other token of the swapping pair then swap.
 If you do not see TFT, make sure you have a TFT trustline linked to your wallet.